dan-nagle/h2m/README.txt

 to the desired download location for CMake.
 CMake files will be extracted into the CMake subdirectory of this directory.
 This option will be ignored if -download_cmake is not specified.

--CMAKE_INSTALL_PREFIX	If CMake is built, set the installation prefix to this directory.
-This allows control over the installation location.

 -download	Requests that LLVM and Clang be downloaded and built.
 The default directory if none is specified is ./clang-llvm